py-bootcamp/learn-python-with-tdd/hello-world.md

 def Hello(name: str = None) -> str:
-    """
-	Hello returns a personalized greeting.
+    """Hello returns a personalized greeting.
 	defaulting to Hello, world if an empty name is passed.
 	"""
     if not name: